 In our last blog article, we listed some affordable – free! – tools you can begin to use in your agency today when surveying various stakeholder groups.
 This final post in our assessment series outlines a process organization development consulting firm Brighter Strategies uses to assist nonprofit agencies in comprehensive community appraisals.
 We encourage you to follow this simple, step-by-step model to gather, analyze, and report data about the strengths and needs of a group served by your organization.

-For more information on the below process, see the Brighter Strategies Resource Guide, “Conducting a Community Assessment”.
+For more information on the below process, see the Brighter Strategies Resource Guide, “Conducting a Community Assessment”, or download the eBook below.

 1. Choose a community.